25 Famous Painters Who Shaped the Art World As We Know it

 Frida Kahlo

 Frida Kahlo is a Mexican artist best known for her self-portraits that betray a hint of surrealism.
 She was in a horrific bus crash at an early age, which left her dealing with chronic pain.
-The pain is a significant motif throughout her work, extensively illustrated in her Wounded Deer, a self-portrait of her face interposed on the body of a dying deer.
+Pain is a significant motif throughout her work, extensively illustrated in her Wounded Deer, a self-portrait of her face interposed on the body of a dying deer.

 Although most of her work consists of self-portraits, she does have a body of surrealist and feminist paintings.
 My Birth is a disturbing image of an adult head emerging from the birth canal, and My Nurse and I depicts Frida’s head on a baby’s body being breastfed.
 These paintings are surreal and invoke a feminist dismissal of childbirth and motherhood.

-Jackson Pollack
+Jackson Pollock

-Jackson Pollack is one of the artists who pushed abstraction into the mainstream.
+Jackson Pollock is one of the artists who pushed abstraction into the mainstream.
 His drip paintings are masterful works that convey a sense of movement and emotion without an actual subject, which was unheard of at the time.

 Andy Warhol

-However, he is also one of the most well-known artists of the Pop-Art Movement.
+However, he is also one of the most well-known artists of the Pop Art Movement.
 This form sought to change art subjects from the fantastic and mythical to the everyday.
 Instead of religious scenes, subjects were everyday items like soup cans.
 The subjects included real pop culture icons, like Marilyn Monroe, rather than characters from myth like Aphrodite.

 Famous Contemporary Artists